menu

 Waardenburg syndromes type I and II

-The clinical symptoms of Waardenburg Syndrome (WS) include lateral displacement of the inner canthus of each eye, pigmentary abnormalities of hair, iris, and skin (often white forelock and heterochromia iridis), and sensorineural deafness.
+The clinical signs of Waardenburg Syndrome (WS) include lateral displacement of the inner canthus of each eye, pigmentary abnormalities of hair, iris, and skin (often white forelock and heterochromia iridis -- see above; or light blue eyes), and sensorineural deafness.
+Some patients also have dizziness (Black et al, 2001).
+The displacement of the canthus, dystropia cantorum, is the distinguishing feature between WS1 (has it) and WS2 (doesn't have it).
 The combination of WS type I characteristics with upper limb abnormalities has been called Klein-Waardenburg syndrome or WS type III.
 The combination of recessively inherited WS type II characteristics with Hirschsprung disease has been called Waardenburg-Shah syndrome or WS type IV.
+Mutations of EDNRB, EDN3 and SOX10 genes are responsible for Waardenburg syndrome type IV (Otreba et al, 2013) .

 Ushers syndrome. -- the most common cause of deafness and blindness together